Respite Care Application Announcement

 - Medical Assistance funded services.

-- Respite funds cannot pay for ongoing instructional lessons/classes, recreational fees, or supplies (i.e., YMCA memberships, karate lessons, admission tickets, horseback riding lessons, durable goods, etc.)
+- Payment for ongoing instructional lessons/classes, recreational fees, or supplies (i.e., YMCA memberships, karate lessons, admission tickets, horseback riding lessons, durable goods, etc.)

 - Funding for siblings who do not meet the eligibility criteria

 Entities eligible for the respite funding opportunity are as follows: